By Dean Rasmussen

 ✓ Develop self-trust so you can navigate uncertainty without losing yourself

-The same intuition that guided me through my gender transition guides my coaching approach: deep listening, radical acceptance, and the courage to question everything.
+The same intuition that guided me through my gender transition guides my coaching approach: deep listening, radical acceptance, and the courage to question everything — including the inner voices that sound the most convincing.

 Let’s Connect